aws-cloudformation/aws-cloudformation-resource-providers-greengrassv2/README.md

 ### Troubleshooting (Maven)

+---
-> My GitHub Pull Request failed the automated check.
+Q. My GitHub Pull Request failed the automated check.

-1. Make sure to run the pre-commit hook (step 11 in Steps to build).
-2. If you have run it and are still getting the error, you can log into the shared `cfn-uluru+ci` account `485432771924` to view the results.
+A. Make sure to run the pre-commit hook (step 11 in Steps to build).
+If you have run it and are still getting the error, you can log into the shared `cfn-uluru+ci` account `485432771924` to view the results.

+---
-> I get the error: Fatal error compiling: java.lang.ExceptionInInitializerError: Unable to make field private com.sun.tools.javac.processing.JavacProcessingEnvironment$DiscoveredProcessors
+Q. I get an error during `mvn install`: Fatal error compiling: java.lang.ExceptionInInitializerError: Unable to make field private com.sun.tools.javac.processing.JavacProcessingEnvironment$DiscoveredProcessors

-1. Try updating the Lombok version in the `pom.xml` file.
+A. Try updating the Lombok version in the `pom.xml` file.

+---